eslint/eslint/docs/src/user-guide/command-line-interface.md

 #### `--ext`

-This option allows you to specify which file extensions ESLint will use when searching for target files in the directories you specify.
+This option allows you to specify which file extensions ESLint uses when searching for target files in the directories you specify.
 By default, ESLint lints `*.js` files and the files that match the `overrides` entries of your configuration.

 Examples: